Top 5 Holiday Dangers to Pets

 - Christmas tree pine needles can produce oral irritation, vomiting, diarrhea, lethargy, trembling and posterior weakness.

 - Holly, commonly found during the Christmas season, can cause intense vomiting, diarrhea and depression.

 - Mistletoe, another Christmas plant, can cause significant vomiting and diarrhea, difficulty breathing, collapse, erratic behavior, hallucinations and death when ingested.

 - Poinsettia, contrary to popular belief, is not deadly; however, it can cause irritation to the mouth and stomach and sometimes vomiting if a large quantity has been consumed.

-Taking precautions with pets during these festive times can help ensure that you and your family will enjoy a happy — and healthy — holiday season!
+Taking precautions with pets during these festive times can help ensure that you and your family— holiday season!